auth0/docs/articles/architecture-scenarios/b2b/b2b-architecture.md

 ### Complex organization tenant provisioning

-In most cases, provisioning separate Auth0 tenants for your customers organization is not necessary, however, in certain circumstancees its valuable to simplify setup.
-For instance, we recommend provisioning a separate Auth0 tenant for your customers' organization as a best practice if the following circumstances exist.
+In most cases, provisioning separate Auth0 tenants for your customers' organization is not necessary, however, in certain circumstances it can simplify your configuration to move some organizations to their own tenant.
+For instance, we recommend provisioning a separate Auth0 tenant for your customers' organization as a best practice if the following circumstances exist:

 * Your customers' organizations have isolated users, meaning the users are never shared between organizations.
 * Your have some customer organizations that support more than one IDP.
 For example, you might have a customer that has their own enterprise IDP, but who also has some users that aren't in their IDP and whose credentials you'll need to store.
 You may also have a customer who wants to provide for one or more social connections in addition to their enterprise IDP.